crosschainer/pydefistats/README.md

 Name\
 Symbol\
 Holders\
-Last Exchanges on Specific DEX\
+Last Exchanges on Specific Pair and on Specific DEX\
 Get Pairs and Pair Liquidity on Specific DEX (WIP)\
-Get Average Price on Specific DEX (WIP)\
+Get Last Price on Specific Pair and on Specific DEX (WIP)\
 OHLC Data on Specific Pair and on Specific DEX (WIP)\
 \
 **How to Install**\